 But there are, of course, many kinds of trucks.
 Quite a number of them are navigating the city streets rather than the highway.
-And while these trucks may be smaller and moving more slowly, the results of a crash can be just as serious.
+Our Pasadena TX truck accident attorney knows that while these trucks may be smaller and moving more slowly, the results of a crash can be just as serious.

 Trucks you might encounter around town include:

 - Delivery trucks.
 The drivers of delivery trucks are often under a lot of pressure to meet demanding deadlines.
 As a result, they may be speeding and might not always take in the full situation at intersections—and those things can lead to accidents.
 You might also encounter these trucks in parking lots, which can also be dangerous areas.